lbirnicu/Loterry/README.md

-???
-It is actually 12 stars

 CASE STUDY:
 EuroMillions system bets

-Consider EuroMillions lottery rules, where in a normal EuroMillions ticket field the customer can select 5 out of 50 numbers and 2 out of 11 "star"-numbers (see http://www.tipp24.com/euromillions).
+Consider EuroMillions lottery rules, where in a normal EuroMillions ticket field the customer can select 5 out of 50 numbers and 2 out of 12 "star"-numbers (see http://www.tipp24.com/euromillions).
-In a EuroMillions system ticket field the customer can select up to 10 out of 50 numbers and up to 5 out of 11 "star"-numbers leading to up to 2520  //12 field combinations (see http://www.tipp24.com/euromillions/systemschein/).
+In a EuroMillions system ticket field the customer can select up to 10 out of 50 numbers and up to 5 out of 12 "star"-numbers leading to up to 2520 field combinations (see http://www.tipp24.com/euromillions/systemschein/).

 Your first task is to design a data structure to model a ticket that can contain